This post was last updated on 16 February 2023.

 Mutupo, chidao and detembo redzinza

-- Mutupo (plural is mitupo) is the word for totem.
+- Mutupo (plural is mitupo) refers to a clan name which is symbolised by an animal, the totem.

-- Chidao/ Chidawo (plural is zvidao/ zvidawo) refers to a praise name identifying a sub-clan.
+- Chidao/ Chidawo (plural is zvidao/ zvidawo) refers to a praise name of a clan.

 - Detembo redzinza (plural is nhetembo dzemadzinza) is the praise poem of a clan.